puzzle/kubernetes-techlab/labs/03_first_steps.md

 ## Create a namespace

+As a first step we are going to create a new namespace.

-A namespace is the logical design used in Kubernetes to organize and separate your applications, deployments, services etc. on a top level base.
+A namespace is the logical design used in Kubernetes to organize and separate your applications, deployments, pods, ingress, services etc. on a top level base.
 Take a look at the [Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Authorized users inside that namespace are able to manage those resources.
+Namespace names have to be unique in your cluster.

 **Note:** Additionaly Rancher does know the concept of a [project](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/) which encapsulates multiple namespaces.

-In the Rancher WebGUI you can now choose your Project.
+In the Rancher WebGUI you can choose the project `techlab` to work in for all the following labs.

 ## Exercise: LAB3.1

-Create a new namespace in the lab environment.
+Create a new namespace in the `techlab` project environment.

-**Note**: Please choose an identifying name for the namespace, in best case your the techlab username, e.g. `[TEAM]-lab3-1`
+**Note**: Please choose an identifying name for the namespace, in best case your abbreviation.
+We are going to use [USER] as a placeholder for your created namespace.

 > How can a new namespace be created?